Aliases for YAP1 Gene

 GeneCards Summary for YAP1 Gene

-YAP1 (Yes-Associated Protein 1) is a Protein Coding gene.
-Diseases associated with YAP1 include uveal coloboma - cleft lip and palate - intellectual disability and coloboma, ocular, with or without hearing impairment, cleft lip/palate, and/or mental retardation.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+YAP1 (Yes Associated Protein 1) is a Protein Coding gene.
+Diseases associated with YAP1 include coloboma, ocular, with or without hearing impairment, cleft lip/palate, and/or mental retardation and coloboma, ocular.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include chromatin binding and transcription regulatory region DNA binding.
 An important paralog of this gene is WWTR1.

 UniProtKB/Swiss-Prot for YAP1 Gene